 Common Truck Accident Injuries

 The injuries that come with a truck accident can be devastating.
-In some cases, these injuries are fatal.
-Some of the common injuries in a truck accident include:
+The size, weight, and force of impact involved exacerbate its effects and can have long-lasting ramifications.
+In some cases, these injuries may even be fatal.
+Some common injuries in a truck accident include:

 - Traumatic brain injuries (TBI)